Phase 0

 Medium likelihood High impact

 Multiple funding pathways (CIB, LCFS, ZETF, SIF, PacifiCan, Budget 2025).
-HTEC precedent ($337M CIB + $133M LCFS + $49M SIF).
+HTEC precedent ($337M CIB investment commitment + $133M LCFS + $49M SIF).
 Provincial instruments available independently.

-Carbon product price below base case
+Carbon product price below modelled

 Medium likelihood Medium impact